 DC public safety leaders host community panel on juvenile crime

-Public safety leaders in D.C. held a panel on Saturday to discuss how to balance accountability and love when it comes to tackling juvenile crime.
+Community leaders in the District held a panel on Saturday to discuss how to balance love and accountability when it comes to tackling juvenile crime.
+FOX 5's David Kaplan tell us about the event.

 During the panel, D.C.
 Chief of Police Robert Contee, new Attorney General Brian Schwalb, new Deputy Mayor for Public Safety Lindsey Appiah, and community members shared their perspectives on how to make the city safer.